 Borrower Defense To Repayment (DTR)

-This discharge won't be available to everyone until July 1, 2017, and the rules surrounding it have not been finalized yet.
+This discharge won't be available to everyone until July 1, 2017.
 You may be eligible for this discharge if you (or the student you borrowed a Parent PLUS loan for) attended a school that committed fraud by its actions or by not doing something, misrepresenting services, or violating a state law related to your loans or the educational services you paid for.

 It's Not All Bad